Southern Walnut Creek Trail

 Work in progress

 - Surveyors and scientists are currently working in the areas of historic and architectural significance.

-Construction is expected to begin in spring 2015 and will take approximately one year to complete.
+Design work has been delayed while awaiting completion of all environmental studies.
+As warmer temperatures approach, progress is expected to accelerate.
+Construction is expected to begin in summer 2015 and will take approximately one year to complete.